Short Answer : (TLDR)

 The best time to post on Instagram in Australia is 8-9 pm Sydney Time, AEST, This is in line with other creators I speak to accounts ranging from 50k to 1.5M followers, all are posting at 8-9 pm in Australia.

-The second most popular time that I see posting is 7am.
-If your trying to find the logic have a look at this Time and Date Meeting planner screenshot it can help show a pattern of why this time emmerged, however times have changed so keep reading!
+The second most popular time that I see posting is 7 am.
+If your trying to find the logic have a look at this Time and Date Meeting planner screenshot it can help show a pattern of why this time emerged, however, times have changed so keep reading

-In the past the suggestions would be that If you are travelling in Australian and you want your followers to be online the best time to post is the same as back at home to set an alarm and post at the same time as you always did.
+In the past, the suggestions would be that If you are traveling in Australia and you want your followers to be online the best time to post is the same as back at home to set an alarm and post at the same time as you always did.
 Keep it consistent.

-But the chronological feed is something of the past, the new method is to just focus on your core group, that could be fellow creators or clients, the most important aspect is ensuring you allow time to interact with your community be on the platform and not just login, post and logoff.
+But the chronological feed is something of the past, the new method is to just focus on your core group, which could be fellow creators or clients, the most important aspect is ensuring you allow time to interact with your community on the platform and not just login, post, and log off.

-So think about who your tribe is, existing followers? new accounts you haven’t met yet, If your a business when are your clients are online, are they single mums? or CEO’s?
+So think about who your tribe is, and your existing followers. new accounts you haven’t met yet, If you are a business when are your clients online, are they single mums? or CEO’s or both?!

-As a creative my focus is on the Australian photography community, that means one of the major reasons I use the platform is to talk to , engage with and comment on photography posts worldwide.
-The photography community like others are often the most excited to see a photo and discuss equipment and are obviously the target for what I create so I want to be online with them.
+As a creative, my focus is on the Australian photography community, which means one of the major reasons I use the platform is to talk to, engage with and comment on photography posts worldwide.
+The photography community like others is often the most excited to see a photo and discuss equipment and are obviously the target for what I create so I want to be online with them.

-If your not part of one of these communities, and haven’t met your tribe then you can be more flexible picking and choosing when you are online and just use the time your in the mood to post and comment yourself.
+If you’re not part of one of these communities and haven’t met your tribe, then you can be more flexible in picking and choosing when you are online and just use the time you’re in the mood to post and comment yourself.